geological-survey-of-queensland/geological-properties-database/README.md

 | Geophysics  | Ground        | Electrical           | DC Resistivity     | 10 kW Scintrex               |

 ### Definitions
-#### Geological property
+#### Geological Property
-* The observable or measureable properties of a geological or administrative feature.
-* The properties derived from the combined insight of multiple observations on a feature.
-* Examples: mineralogy, hydrocarbon potential, hydrological properties, stratigraphy, geologic age.
+The observable or measureable properties of a geological or administrative Feature.
+The properties are derived from the combined insight of multiple Observations on a Feature as conducted by a Survey.
+Examples include, but not limited to: mineralogy, hydrocarbon potential, hydrological properties, stratigraphy, and geologic age.

 #### Ultimate Feature of Interest - Geological or administrative features
-* Geological features have properties that are of interest for commercial, environmental and societal reasons.
-* Administrative features are spatial features that are defined and managed by regulatory agencies.
-* Ultimate features of interest are entities that are discrete, complete, and internally coherent.
-* Ultimate features may be components of larger features as part of a set, where each is an independent discrete entity e.g. formations within a basin.
-* ultFeature componentOf ultFeature
-* Examples: basin, province, trough, craton, orogen, formation, permit, sub-block, resource accumulation.
+Geological Features are spatially-bound entities that have properties of interest for commercial, environmental and societal reasons.
+They are discrete, complete and internally coherent entities upon which there exists a consensus for its prescribed existence.
+For example, a stratigraphic formation may be a Feature of Interest, which itself may sit withn a larger Ultimate Feature of Interest such as a geological basin.

+Administrative Features are spatially-bound entities that are defined and managed by regulatory agencies.
+For example, the Queensland Government can issue a Resource Authority ("RA" or "Tenure") which prescribes the allowable work area for the resource company who holds that tenure.
+As multiple Surveys are conducted, Observations made, and Results obtained, the Tenure becomes the Ultimate Feature of Interest.

+Essentially, the scale of investigation will determine the Ultimate Feature of Interest, which itself is a collection of sub-scale Features.

 * See [GSQ Geological and Administrative Features vocabulary](https://vocabs.gsq.digital/vocabulary/gsq-features) and [GSQ Geo Admin Features Ontology](https://github.com/geological-survey-of-queensland/gsq-geoadminfeatures-ont)
 * See [sosa:FeatureOfInterest](https://www.w3.org/TR/vocab-ssn/#SOSAFeatureOfInterest)